Ithiel de Sola Pool: Controversies

-Beginning in 1975, Pool protested the growing power of Institutional Review Boards (IRBs).
-His first involvement in IRB issues was when an MIT IRB told one of Pool's colleagues he could not interview Boston antibusing activists, reasoning that his colleague's research could be used against the criminals.
+Beginning in 1975, Pool protested the growing power of Institutional review boards (IRBs).
+His first involvement in IRB issues was when an MIT IRB told one of Pool's colleagues he could not interview Boston anti-busing activists, reasoning that his colleague's research could be used against them.
 Pool believed that much social science work was roughly equivalent to journalism and deserved equal protections against prior restraint.